 This idea came when I discovered David Guzik’s quote:

 The sections and verses are not like a chain where one link is connected to the other, but like a string of pearls where each pearl has equal, but independent value.David Guzik Commentary

-I like to use the analogy of a colorful bouncy ball: when you throw it against the ground and catch it; you’ll see one unique side.
+I also like to use the analogy of a colorful bouncy ball: when you throw it against the ground and catch it; you’ll see one unique side.
 When you throw and catch it again, you’ll see a different unique side.
-The ball remains a ball, but every point you focus in on looks unique on the outside but is equidistant from its center.
+Every point you focus on looks unique on the outside but is still equidistant from its center (its point).

 With that in mind, I invite you to learn how to string the pearls of Psalm 119.
 Let’s learn the definition of every letter and how it ties in to each verse and apply it to our daily life.